-You probably don’t know this, but, the organic matter like grass blades and thatch often form a pleasant environment for weeds to thrive in.
+You probably don’t know this, but, organic matter like grass blades and thatch often form a pleasant environment for weeds to thrive.
 The dead patches that often result from open spaces and turfs create an ideal environment for weed growth.
 So, if you notice any organic accumulation, you should immediately dethatch the lawn.

 Eliminate the Existing Weeds

 However, sometimes you may notice the weed infestation when it’s too late.
-If there are a lot of weeds in your lawn, it may be difficult to uproot them by hand.
+If there are a lot of weeds on your lawn, it may be difficult to uproot them by hand.
 In such instances, you should use a weed killer from a reputable company.
 Always research before picking the right weed eater.
 Otherwise, you may end up incorporating herbicides that don’t have any effect on the weeds that are growing on the lawn.
-To prevent the entire damaging of the lawn, always follow the manufacturer’s prescription when using herbicides.
+To prevent the entire damage to the lawn, always follow the manufacturer’s prescription when using herbicides.
+(2)

 Incorporate Lawn Aeration

 Lawn aeration depends on the root condition of the grass growing on it.
-To affirm that it needs aeration, dig a square foot of the lawn and inspect the grass roots.
-For a healthy lawn, the grass roots should go 2-inches deeper into the soil.
-If not, then you should organize for lawn aeration.
+To affirm that it needs aeration, dig a square foot of the lawn and inspect the grassroots.
+For a healthy lawn, the grassroots should go 2-inches deeper into the soil.
+If not, then you should organize a lawn aeration.

 It is advisable to water your lawn about 2-3 days before you aerate it.
 Also, stop using any weed eater herbicides a few days before the aeration procedure.
 After that, you can now use a core aerator to perform the lawn aeration process.
 If you don’t have one, you can always hire from reputable hiring companies.

-Once you’re done with the lawn aeration, apply a thin layer of sand or compost manure unto the lawn area.
+Once you’re done with the lawn aeration, apply a thin layer of sand or compost manure to the lawn area.